httpwg/http-extensions/draft-ietf-httpbis-priority.md

 HTTP responses, or the chunks of those HTTP responses, that it sends to a client.

-A server that operates in ignorance of the how clients issue requests and consume responses can cause suboptimal client application performance.
-Priority signalling allows for a client to communication its's own view of request priority.
+A server that operates in ignorance of how clients issue requests and consume responses can cause suboptimal client application performance.
+Priority signals allow clients to communicate their view of request priority.
 Servers have their own needs that are independent from client needs, so they often combine priority signals with other available information in order to inform scheduling of response data.